Use our digital marketing maturity models to assess new opportunities for upskilling and digital transformation

 - Demonstrate the business case and priorities for improvements to colleagues (or clients if an agency or consultant)

-- Set objective targets for improving maturity to review against in future
+- Set objective targets for improving marketing maturity to review against in future

-In my experience of working with businesses from the very largest to the very smallest and across many different sectors, I’m a firm believer it’s valuable for every type of business to assess their maturity, particularly relative to others in their sector.
-So, in this briefing, I’ll recommend how to approach maturity evaluation depending on your business context.
-I’ll also showcase some recent new maturity frameworks that have prompted me to cover this topic.
+In my experience of working with businesses from the very largest to the very smallest and across many different sectors, I’m a firm believer that digital marketing maturity assessment is beneficial for every type of business to.
+So, in this briefing, I’ll recommend a digital marketing maturity model that can be adapted to all business contexts.
+I’ll also showcase some recent new marketing maturity models that have prompted me to cover this topic.

 What is digital maturity?